alexsardaryan01-rgb/8_bit_badusb_troll_for_pico2w/README.md

-is that you may get in trouble by using this so please be careful. this is a tutorial or you can download the code if you want but this is not meant to be abused and again im not responsible if misused. this will be writen in circut python so download it here https://circuitpython.org/board/raspberry_pi_pico2_w/ and this specificly or it wont work.
+is that you may get in trouble by using this so please be careful. this is a tutorial or you can download the code if you want but this is not meant to be abused and again im not responsible if misused. this will be writen in circut python so download it here https://circuitpython.org/board/raspberry_pi_pico2_w/ and this specificly or it wont work. and you will need the https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases library for this too.